mnussbaum/base16-builder-ansible/README.md

 ================

-This module builds and returns [Base16](https://github.com/chriskempson/base16) color schemes.
-Base16 is a framework for generating themes for a wide variety of applications like Vim, Bash or i3 and color schemes like Tomorrow Night or Gruvbox.
+This module builds and returns [Base16](https://github.com/chriskempson/base16) themes.
+Base16 is a framework for generating themes for a wide variety of applications like Vim, Bash or i3 with color schemes like Tomorrow Night or Gruvbox.

 ## Dependencies